kushalgupta150801/Python-Data-Science/Codebreak Hackathon Smart Remote Healthcare System/Readme.md

 Immediate Action can be taken in the case of emergency.**

 **Cons :
-If any case the internet is not available then our system will fail.**
+In any case the internet is not available, then our system will fail.**

 **Proposed Working Model :**